Timeline of the Russo-Ukrainian war (1 September 2025 – 31 December 2025): 26 September

 Afipsky refinery in Krasnodar Krai was attacked by Ukrainian drones, setting one of the processing units ablaze.
 The fire was blamed by local officials on falling debris.

 Ukrainian Commander-in-Chief Oleksandr Syrskyi announced the creation of a new branch of the Ukrainian Air Force to combat drone warfare, the Unmanned Air Defence Systems.
 Ukraine also announced the creation of the Assault Troops (ShV) as a separate branch and a rapid reaction force within the Ukrainian military that would respond to a "breach in the defense, loss of positions, or a settlement."

 Zelenskyy said suspected Hungarian reconnaissance drones had entered Ukrainian airspace along their common border.

-Russian milbloggers claimed that Russian forces took the towns of Katerynivka and Kleban-Byk, near Kostiantynivka, Derylove, near Lyman, Chunyshyne, near Pokrovsk, and Nove Shakhove and Novotoretske, near Dobropillia.
-Russian milbloggers also claimed that Russian forces retreated from Pleshchiivka, southeast of Kostyantynivka.
+Russian milbloggers claimed Russian forces took the towns of Katerynivka and Kleban-Byk near Kostiantynivka, Derylove near Lyman, Chunyshyne near Pokrovsk, and Nove Shakhove and Novotoretske near Dobropillia.
+Russian milbloggers also claimed Russian forces retreated from Pleshchiivka, southeast of Kostyantynivka.

 27 September

 Ukrainian drones struck an oil pumping station in the Russian autonomous republic of Chuvashia, according to its head Oleg Nikolayev, resulting in "minor damage" and the suspension of operations.

 A Russian drone struck a car in an unnamed village in Znob-Novhorodsk settlement Hromada, Sumy Oblast, killing one person and injuring another.

-Zelensky announced that Ukraine received a Patriot air defence system from Israel a month prior.
+Zelensky announced Ukraine received a Patriot air defence system from Israel a month prior.

-The Russian defense ministry claimed that Russian forces took the town of Stepove, south of Velykomykhailivka, and Mayske, north of Chasiv Yar.
-Russian milbloggers claimed that Russian forces took the town of Dorozhnie, near Dobropillia.
+The Russian defense ministry claimed Russian forces took the town of Stepove, south of Velykomykhailivka, and Mayske, north of Chasiv Yar.
+Russian milbloggers claimed Russian forces took the town of Dorozhnie near Dobropillia.

 A Rosgvardiya lieutenant colonel, an aide, and his driver were killed by HUR agents using a car bomb near the village of Tambukan in Stavropol Krai.
 The HUR claimed to have worked with a local resistance movement.

 28 September

 Russia launched a massive air attack on cities across Ukraine, killing at least four people in Kyiv and injuring at least 80 nationwide.
 The Polish embassy was damaged after missile debris fell on its roof.

 The HUR claimed to have killed four Russian drone operators in an attack on a UAZ-452 van at an airfield in Melitopol.

 An "unidentified missile" struck the Belgorod Thermal Power Plant and the Luch Thermal Power Plant, causing a "total blackout" in Belgorod city and surrounding areas.

 The head of the Kupiansk City Military Administration, Andrii Besedin, announced the city's closure to civilians.

-The head of Kherson Oblast Military Administration, Yaroslav Shanko, stated that a Russian attack in Kherson city damaged a power station, leaving the city without electricity.
+The head of Kherson Oblast Military Administration, Yaroslav Shanko, stated a Russian attack in Kherson city damaged a power station, leaving the city without electricity.

-Geolocated footage showed that Ukrainian forces retook the town of Druzhkivka in southern Kharkiv Oblast.
+Geolocated footage showed Ukrainian forces retook the town of Druzhkivka in southern Kharkiv Oblast.